 The 401(k) is one of the most popular retirement plans for good reason.
-It offers a way to save for the future and receive tax benefits — such as deferred taxes or even tax-free gains — for doing so.
+It offers a way to save for the future and receive tax benefits — both lowering current taxable income and deferring taxes on investment gains — for doing so.
 But the shortcomings of the 401(k) include a limited selection of investment funds and the need to select those funds yourself.
-If you are lacking in expertise here, it may prove to be challenging.
+If you are lacking in expertise at investing, it may prove to be challenging to maximize your portfolio.

 Here’s how to pick investments in your 401(k), including a number of key things to pay special attention to.